Sharing of Unlicensed Spectrum by Strategic Operators: Conclusion

 \section{Conclusion}

-In this paper, we have used game theory techniques to study unlicensed spectrum sharing by multiple strategic operators.
+In this paper, we have studied unlicensed spectrum sharing by multiple strategic operators in a game theoretic framework.
 A static sharing scheme was first proposed for operators to share the spectrum in a given area and was shown to reach a subgame perfect Nash equilibrium.
 It has also been shown that the number of strategic operators willing to invest is limited due to entry barriers and externalities.
 A dynamic scheme for trading bandwidth has also been proposed, where operators with low traffic loads lend spectrum to those with high traffic loads, subject to a cumulative balance constraint on loaned bandwidth, which induces truthful reporting.
 Numerical results show that the proposed schemes can provide a substantial increase in spectral efficiency relative to full (uncoordinated) spectrum sharing.
 It is worth noting that a credible punishment scheme is in general necessary to deter deviation from the cooperation state.